-Note - Degree Requirements and Admission criteria are being revised for admissions beginning in Fall 2016.
+Note - Degree Requirements and Admission criteria were revised for admissions beginning in Fall 2016.
 There will no longer be a Course, Practicum and Project Option.
 Entrants wishing to engage in a practicum experience and/or pursue applied/evaluation research will be able to do so within the Thesis Option.

-The MA program requires the completion of 30 units, including a minimum of 18 units of course work as specified below, an original MA thesis, and an oral defence of the MA thesis.
+Completion of 30 units, including a minimum of 18 units of course work as specified below, an original M.A. thesis and an oral defence of the MA thesis.

 The course work requirement includes:

-The candidate’s progress is assessed once per year by the school (spring).
-A student who performs unsatisfactorily is not permitted to continue in the program, subject to the review procedure described in graduate general regulation 1.8.2.
+The candidate’s progress is assessed once per year by the School.
+A student who performs unsatisfactorily is not permitted to continue in the program, subject to the review procedure described in graduate general regulations.

 Academic Requirements within the Graduate General Regulations

-All graduate students must satisfy the academic requirements that are specified in the Graduate General Regulations (residence, course work, academic progress, supervision, research competence requirement, completion time, and degree completion), as well as the specific requirements for the program in which they are enrolled, as shown above.
+All graduate students must satisfy the academic requirements that are specified in the Graduate General Regulations, as well as the specific requirements for the program in which they are enrolled.